 When he’s not on tour with Metallica, Hammett lives in San Francisco with his wife, Lani, and two young sons, Angel Ray and Vincenzo.
 Hammett, of course, has introduced his kids to the joys of monster mania that he discovered that fateful day “The Day of the Triffids” came on TV.

 “I’m fully indoctrinating them in all this,” Hammett says, “And I have to say, I’m doing it for selfish reasons.
 Someone has to look after the collection after I’m gone.
 I want them to know what they’re dealing with—what everything is and what everything means.
 As long as they know that, after I’m gone, it doesn’t matter what they do with it, whether they decide to keep it together or disperse it.”

 But before that time comes, Hammett has plans for more books, more Fear FestEvils, more exhibitions, and perhaps even a monster museum.
 “Ultimately, I want to find a permanent place for this stuff and make it accessible to the public so that people all over the world can travel to see it,” he says.
 While Metallica is his priority, “I’m just as involved with the horror world as ever—and loving it to this day.”

 Wiggle-Ick wind-up bobbleheads of the Mummy, Dracula, and Creature From the Black Lagoon from 1967.
 (From "Too Much Horror Business")

-(“Classic Monsters: The Kirk Hammett Collection” is on display at SFO Museum’s exhibition space in Terminal 2 of the San Francisco International Airport through December 6, 2015.
-To learn more about his collection, pick up the book “Too Much Horror Business.”
-To see images from the last Kirk Von Hammett’s Fear FestEvil, visit the event’s website.
-Follow news about Metallica tour dates and releases at Metallica.com.)
+(“Classic Monsters: The Kirk Hammett Collection” was on display at SFO Museum’s exhibition space in Terminal 2 of the San Francisco International Airport through December 6, 2015.
+To learn more about Hammett’s collection, pick up the book “Too Much Horror Business.”
+If you buy something through a link in this article, Collectors Weekly may get a share of the sale.
+Learn more.)